Wandering Bajans

 • New Regent Street — beautifully preserved Spanish Mission-style street

-• Day trip to Kaikōura — 2.5 hours north.
-Fur seal colonies, best seafood chowder of the trip
+• Day trip to Kaikōura — fur seal colonies, best seafood chowder of the trip

 Read the full South Island road trip post →